JvstinNgvyen/dsMovie/README.md

 Inference methods used with Scikit:
 - Nearest neighbor model

+Future API:
+- The movieDB API for poster url images

 ## Results
 The app is not delployed yet, but it works on local machines.
 I will deploy it soon.

 Below is the web app working locally:
 Web App preview:
 ![Web App screenshot](./WebApp.png)

+I would like to add a poster image url through the movieDB API, but I have not got that to work yet.
+In the future I would like to list the movie recommendations and the best movie poster for each movie.

 ## Discussion
+This project was very interesting.
+I enjoyed working on the movielen dataset to recommend movies that others enjoyed along with the inputed movie.
+With the help of
+[Kaggle Collobrative Book Recommendations](https://www.kaggle.com/sankha1998/collaborative-book-recommendation-system) I was able to understand how to run through the data.
+There are two ways to filter recommendations.
+One is to use collobrative filtering and the other is to use content based filtering.
+Collobrative filtering was easy to work with, but I would like to try content based filtering and then use a mix of both filtering methods.

 ## Summary
+This project works locally after installing streamlit and running on your local environment.
+However, in the future I will deploy the application.
+By using the nearest neighborhood algorithm and pivoting the movie ratings for each movie I was able to use collaborative filtering to recommend the top movies within the dataset to the user.

+I was able to create a quick web application to use to see the recommendations instead of running the code through a notebook.
+In the future I would like to add movieDB APIs to add more features to the project such has linking the best movie poster to the recommended movie.

 ## References
 [1] [20m Movielens Dataset](https://www.kaggle.com/grouplens/movielens-20m-dataset)